Petey Sarron

 During his career he defeated such opponents as Benny Bass and Frankie Covelli.
 He lost his World Featherweight Championship to the gifted Henry Armstrong in a sixth-round knockout at Madison Square Garden.

 Early life

 Pete Sarron was born in Birmingham, Alabama on November 21, 1906.
-Sarron's parents emigrated to Alabama from Lebanon.
+Sarron's parents were Syrians who emigrated to Alabama from Lebanon.
 Like many boxers of his era, he made an early living selling newspapers, beginning at age six.
 Early in life, he found Dave Evans at the Birmingham Boy's Club who mentored him in boxing, and helped manage his career.
 He would return the favor and support the club after becoming a successful boxer.
 After High School, he had ambitions to study law and become an attorney.

 Amateur and early professional career

 Sarron fought future World Flyweight Champion Fidel LaBarba at the age of eighteen in the May 1924 National AAU Flyweight Semi-final and Olympic Trials in Boston.
 Sarron's performance allowed him to become an alternate for the United States during the 1924 Summer Olympics.
 He would meet LaBarba again on April 22, 1932, before a crowd of 2,986 at Olympia Stadium in Detroit, losing the NBA World Featherweight elimination bout in a ten-round decision.
 The decision for LaBarba was not popular with the crowd, though he used a stinging left jab to sufficient effect to win the bout in the opinion of referee Slim McClelland.
 Sarron had trouble evading the jabs of LaBarba though he made a stronger finish in the last two rounds.
 LaBarba jabbed frequently with his long left, but tired somewhat in the last two rounds, when Sarron made a stand though his punches lacked the authority to do much damage.